Jobs that allow you to travel sound simple.

 Start with Defense Contractor Careers and Companies Hiring Veterans for Overseas Contracting.

-Travel nursing is one of the most established careers that let you travel.
+Travel nursing is one of the most established careers that allow you to travel.

 Healthcare workers may take short-term assignments in different cities, states, or regions.